ghmicasa/ghmicasa/about.md

 ### About this site

 I have created this website because my endless digital space needs a way to come together.
-I am creating a digital twin, where all the things that I have done, I am doing, and want to do can live and breath just like me.
+I am creating a digital twin, where all the things that I have done, I am doing, and want to do can live and breathe just like me.